MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/add-xbox-live-to-an-xdk-project.md

 ms.localizationpriority: medium
 ---

-# Add Xbox Live to a new or existing XDK project
+# Add Xbox Live to an XDK project

-This topic outlines how to add Xbox Live to a new or existing XDK project.
+You can add Xbox Live to a new or existing XDK project.

 The process is: